flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/splitting-a-document.md

 ## Prerequisites

+1. **Access Permissions**: Ensure that you have the necessary permissions to perform updates or deletions on document files.
+The user account used for these operations should have the required access rights.

+2. **Kafka Configuration**: Verify that the Kafka messaging system is properly configured and accessible.
+The documents plugin relies on Kafka for communication between nodes.

+    - **Kafka Topics**: Familiarize yourself with the Kafka topics used for these operations (later in this section)

-Before initiating the splitting process, ensure you have the unique ID of the file in the storage solution.
+3. Before initiating the splitting process, ensure you have the unique ID of the file in the storage solution.
 This ensures that the splitting is performed on an already uploaded file.

 :::caution
 Ensure that the uploaded document contains more than one file.